Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

     [...], [...], [...], [...], [...], [...],
     [8000], [$01_2$], [$00_2$], [$00_2$], [...], [$10_2$]
   ),
   caption: "Measurement examples for one run with 8000 shots.
-There exist 250 measurement tables for each quantum computer and simulator used in this thesis." //TODO: improve caption
+The table contains data for all measurement steps from one up to measurement step 9.
+There exist 250 measurement tables for each quantum computer and simulator used in this thesis."
 ) <measurement-data-table>

-=== Executions on Simulator
+=== Executions on Simulator <executions-on-simulator>
 Seven different Qiskit simulators are utilized to obtain the simulated data.
 Only one backend calculates a noise-free result because different simulator implementations without noise deliver similar results.
 In order to obtain a comparable order of magnitude of simulated data to that of QC-generated data, six additional simulators with noise are used.